gewgew4/Payments/README.md

 Remember the instance should have TCP enabled and with a listening port (default is 1433)

 This can be set via the SQL Server 20XX Configuration Manager:
-1. Open SQL Server Network Configuration
+1. Open *SQL Server Network Configuration*
-2. Double click on TCP/IP to open Properties
+2. Double click on *TCP/IP* to open *Properties*
-3. Check that Enabled and Listen All are Yes
+3. Check that *Enabled* and *Listen All* are set to *Yes*
-4. And on IP Addresses tab, below at IPAll section, check that TCP Port is set to 1433 (default)
+4. And on *IP Addresses* tab, below at *IPAll* section, check that *TCP Port* is set to 1433 (default)
 5. You may need to restart SQL's services (or reboot your system) for the changes to have effect
-6. Depending on your configuration, you may have to check and allow communications on the ports used in Windows Firewall or whichever firewall software you may have
+6. Depending on your configuration, you may have to check and/or allow communications on the ports used in *Windows Firewall* or whichever firewall software you may have